rackerlabs/docs-rackspace-federation/doc/appendix/map.rst

 ``mapping:get-attributes``.
 This function takes the name of a SAML attribute as a string and returns the attribute values associated with that name.

-By using the ``mapping:get-attributes`` function you could rewrite the mapping policy like the following example:
+By using the ``mapping:get-attributes`` function, you could rewrite the mapping policy like the following example:

 .. code-block:: yaml